MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/foundation-blueprint.md

 ### Management

-This implementation option does not implement key aspects of the operations baseline.
-In the absence of a defined operations baseline, this landing zone should not be used for mission critical workloads or sensitive data.
-It is assumed that this landing zone is being used for limited production deployment to initiate learning, iteration, and development of the overall operating model in parallel to these early stage migration efforts.
+This implementation option doesn't implement key aspects of the operations baseline.
+In the absence of a defined operations baseline, this landing zone shouldn't be used for mission critical workloads or sensitive data.
+It's assumed that this landing zone is being used for limited production deployment to initiate learning, iteration, and development of the overall operating model in parallel to these early stage migration efforts.

 To accelerate parallel development of an operations baseline, review the [Manage methodology](../../manage/index.md) and consider deploying the [Azure server management guide](../../manage/azure-server-management/index.md).